-We’re fans of Russell Norman here: no secret about that.
+We were big fans of the late restaurateur Russell Norman here: no secret about that.

 Spuntino brought a taste of downtown NYC to Soho in 2011, to huge critical acclaim.
-His latest opening, Trattoria Brutto, is already a cult spot in Clerkenwell.
+His last opening, Trattoria Brutto, remains a cult spot in Clerkenwell.
 But we still return time and again to his original Venetian bacarò in Soho, Polpo, and its West London sibling, Polpo Chelsea.